 The Grace Wyndham Goldie (BBC) Trust Fund was created in memory of Grace Wyndham Goldie.
-It provides assistance for people currently or previously in broadcasting, their children and dependants.
+It provides assistance for people currently or previously in broadcasting or an associated activity, their children and dependants.

 At the Trustees' discretion, help may be given towards educational costs or grants to relieve short term domestic hardship not covered by help from other sources.